s0pple/Gruppe_F/README.md

 - 1 Guest User: 1.1 As a guest user, I want to search available hotels so that I can choose the one that meets my preferences. (with Oliver Gwerder)
 - existing individual search functions combined and summarized, basic concept of building SQLAlchemy query (standard search and specification using “append”) defined, also for the other database interactions
 - 1 Guest User: 1.6 As a guest user, I want to register with my email address and a personal identifier (password) to use additional functionalities (e.g., booking history, booking changes, etc. [see 2.1]).
-- UI / Menus & Submenus creation
-- concept and structure of the hotel reservation system with menu and submenu, definition of interactions between methods (with Vadivel Vaagisan, Schüpbach Michael , Haag Robin)
+- concept and structure of the hotel reservation system with menu and submenu, definition of interactions between methods (with Vadivel Vaagisan, Schüpbach Michael , Nydegger Patrick)
 - construction and implementation of a validation manager to intercept incorrect and repetitive user entries

 ### Schüpbach Michael